HathorNetwork/rfcs/text/0000-p2p-identity.md

 ]
 ```

 When the node receives this payload, it update its peer list and if it's not connected to the peer, try to connect, otherwise do nothing.
 This approach prevents a sybil attack, however we might reach a connection limit, since we are connecting to all the peers without any other option.
-In the future we will have another RFC that will approach this situation and propose a solution where a node can connect only to a subset of all the nodes in the network, also avoiding a possible sybil attack.
+In the future we will have another RFC that will address this situation and propose a solution where a node can connect only to a subset of all the nodes in the network, also avoiding a possible sybil attack.

 # Drawbacks
 [drawbacks]: #drawbacks

 The current protocol assumes that all messages ordered, i.e., they are delivered in the same order as they are sent.
 However, we may remove this requirement to allow peers to use simpler transport protocols, such as UDP.

-Another drawback is that all connections to use TLS 1.3, which creates a secure channel between the peers, but also requires extra processing for each message.
+Another drawback is that all connections use TLS 1.3, which creates a secure channel between the peers, but also requires extra processing for each message.

 # Rationale and alternatives